Body Mass Index bmi for women, female version

 Are there any other ways to measure obesity?

-Other methods that are sometimes used to measure obesity are:-
+Other methods used to measure obesity include:-

 - Skinfold thickness measurement calipers